k8snetworkplumbingwg/whereabouts/README.md

   }
 }'

 This setup enables the fast IPAM feature to optimize IP allocation for nodes, improving network performance in clusters with high pod density.
+Please note, you must run a whereabouts controller for this to work.
+Manifest can be found in doc/crds/node-slice-controller.yaml.
+You must run your whereabouts daemonset, whereabouts controller in the same namespaces as your network-attachment-definitions.

 ## Core Parameters